Skip to content

 What is happening under the hood?

-1. _start runs from the ELF entry point (typically 0x40000000).
+1. _start runs from the ELF entry point (typically 0x40000000), or from the mkprom2 bootloader in PROM at address 0.

 3. The first user task is created and scheduled.